PricelessToolkit/ESPClicker/README.md

 # ESPClicker
 <img src="https://raw.githubusercontent.com/PricelessToolkit/ESPClicker/main/img/3D.jpg" width="1000" height="180" />
-ESPClicker is a very simple ESP8266 based IoT project that will allow you to integrate your normal devices such as a coffee machine, fan, etc, into your Smart home.
+ESPClicker is a very simple, ESP8266 based IoT project that will allow you to integrate your normal devices such as a coffee machine, fan, etc, into your Smart home.
 Works with Home Assistant And ESPhome

 ### YouTube Video https://youtu.be/Gc4yCd9yvuE